koreader/contrib/readwisereader.koplugin/README.md

 }
 ```
 - The extension is then activated by selecting “Sync” in the Readwise Reader menu.
 - By default, the extension will be added to the file menu with the prefix NEW:.
-The plugin will work in this format, but to remove the NEW: prefix and to move it to a different menu, add a line for  `"readwisereader",` in the appropriate place in koreader/frontend/ui/elements/filemanager_menu_order.lua
+The plugin will work in this format, but to remove the NEW: prefix and to move it to a different menu, add a line for  `"readwisereader",` in the appropriate place in koreader/frontend/ui/elements/filemanager_menu_order.lua You may need to redo this after a KOReader update.

+## Bug reporting
+If reporting a bug, especially one that causes KOReader to crash, please share logging from your device in koreader/crash.log.
+Errors and crashes are clearly marked.
+To ensure that you just capture the relevant logs, delete the file, let KOReader regenerate it for you, then save the file after the issue has occurred.